fareen341/github-commands/README.md

 Settings -> Developer Settings -> personal access token -> Generate new token -> save it somewhere Add config user & email
 Now when we push the code it'll ask for username(github username(fareen341)) and pswd(which is access token)

+Note: remember to create Token(classic) and check repo checkbox, not fine grane token
 </pre>

 <a name="fifteen"><h2>Commands related to push & merge</h2></a><br>